 ‘Until the war is won, this is my work, Papa.
 Who else can do it?
 I am your daughter, yes, but I am a scientist first, then a woman.’

 He’d said much more, by turns, warning and begging her, but she stopped listening.
 Finally, he had issued an ultimatum: if she returned to the laboratory, she would not be welcome at his home.
 She knew it was breaking his heart to say such a thing, but she knew it was for the best.
 Then he had turned his back on his last living child, bracing his hands on the old carved desk that had been his fathers before him.
 With tears in her eyes she had kissed her sister’s children and left that day knowing she would not return, until the war was won.

-Desperate to get her bearings, she looked up at the roof lines of the surrounding stone buildings.
+Desperate to get her bearings, her eyes found the rooflines of the surrounding stone buildings.
 She and her twin, Marcel, had climbed those roofs as children, it had been their playground, while their little sister Marie-Louise had preferred playing house.
-There it was; the distinctive mansard roof of the old convent house, a faint blue light shone through the stained-glass that remained after the Sisters had moved out to the suburbs, the house now converted to flats.
-The tiny private school run by the ancient order of nuns had taught the de la Roche children to read and write for three generations.
-That had been a source of pride for the Sisters, until Antoinette had darkened their doorstep.
+There it was; the distinctive mansard roof of the old convent house, illuminated by light shining through the remaining stained-glass.
+The house now converted to apartments, was no longer home to the tiny private school run by the order of nuns who had taught the de la Roche children for three generations.
+That had been a source of pride for the Sisters, until Antoinette darkened their doorstep.
 The Sisters had smacked Antoinette’s soft pink hands for every act of will.